Mason Robertson: Real Kashmir

 In July 2018, Robertson was signed by his father David Robertson for Real Kashmir in the I-League.
 Robertson made his professional debut in India, playing for Real Kashmir in the I-League against Minerva Punjab FC, winning 1–0.

 He appeared with the Snow Leopards in 17 games of their debut season and scored 4 goals.
 Real Kashmir achieved the third place in the 2018–19 I-League.
 Later he scored 6 goals in the 2019–20 season and 9 goals in the 2020–21 season.

-Robertson has been an integral part of the fairytale rise of Real Kashmir FC.
-Under the stewardship of his father, David, the 25-year-old centre-back oversaw two fruitful, encouraging seasons; the club finished third in 2018-19 after being promoted to the first tier of competition, and when the COVID-19 crisis halted the 2019-20 I-League season in March, it was positioned fourth, with a realistic possibility of finishing second.
+Under the stewardship of his father, David, the 25-year-old centre-back oversaw two fruitful, encouraging seasons; the club finished third in 2018–19 after being promoted to the first tier of competition, and when the COVID-19 crisis halted the 2019-20 I-League season in March, it was positioned fourth, with a realistic possibility of finishing second.

 With Real Kashmir, he won the prestigious 2020 IFA Shield defeating George Telegraph in Kolkata.
 Since 2019 under his captaincy, Real Kashmir competed in various domestic competitions including the I-League, Hero Super Cup and Kashmir Invitational Cup.